theo-llewellyn/TeloschistalesPhylogenomics/README.md

 7. `qsub edit_protein_headers.sh` edit fasta headers in gene alignment so they just contain name of taxon
 8. `qsub Drop_tips_PAML.R` drop tips from species tree that arent in gene alignments
 9. Label Teloschistaceae branch with '#1'
 10. `qsub codeml.sh` Selection analysis with PAML.
 We will test null and alternative models for both branch and branchsite models using Teloschistaceae as the foreground branch.
 Therefore we have four analysis per gene.
-A template directory is shown which can be used for all genes replacing the name of the alignment and species tree in the .ctl files.
-All four models can then be run
+A template directory (TEMPLATE) is included which can be used for all genes replacing the name of the alignment and species tree in the .ctl files.
+All four models can then be run.
+Remember to make a new copy of TEMPLATE for each gene to avoid overwriting outputs.
+11. likelihood ratio test to compare the null and the alternative models: M0 vs branch & branch-site null vs. branch.
+Calculate t-test statistic: 2 x (log likelihood branch model - log likelihood M0), df = 1, chi2: `paml4.9j/bin/chi2 1 LRT`